CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

 #     - cpg
 ---

-## Identifying target area for marketing campaign using merchant reviews
+## Identifying target area for marketing campaign using consumer sentiment data

 **Context**

-CPG merchants´ reviews can be used not only to understand how consumers perceive the merchant, but also, when observed with similar data from other adjacent merchants, to understand how consumers perceive entire areas.
+Consumer sentiment data from CPG merchants´ reviews can be used not only to understand how consumers perceive the merchant, but also, when observed with similar data from other adjacent merchants, to understand how consumers perceive entire areas.

 In this tutorial, we will be using sentiment data from [The Data Appeal Company](https://carto.com/spatial-data-catalog/browser/?provider=dataappeal) to identify the areas which we should target for a new marketing campaign of a quality coffee product in Berlin.
 Specifically we will use the [Main Listing](https://carto.com/spatial-data-catalog/browser/dataset/tdac_placessenti_66e9e87e/) dataset to gather POI, review volume and footfall data, as well as the [Clusters & Topics](https://carto.com/spatial-data-catalog/browser/dataset/tdac_placessenti_705ef6b/) dataset to analyze sentiment for the topic "coffee".